elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 There is much more that I can say on this topic but what I have laid out is sufficient to ask Ramachandra the following question: does the foregoing point to there being some link between Islamic theology, at least strands of it, and the Palestinian national struggle, or is all of this mere coincidence?

-It's remarkable that for 20 years, Ramachandra has blamed 'Christian Zionists' for the Israel-Palestine conflict while simultaneously refusing to consider Islam’s role in it.
-Is this the mark of a serious and objective scholar?
+It's remarkable that for 20 years Ramachandra has blamed 'Christian Zionists' for the Israel-Palestine conflict while simultaneously refusing to consider Islam’s role in it.
+This is not the mark of a serious and objective scholar.

 ## Ramachandra is unfamiliar with the text of the ICJ ruling